asterinas/asterinas/kernel/libs/comp-sys/component/README.md

 ### Component initialization

-Component system need to be initialized by calling `componet::init_all` function and it needs  information about all components.
+Component system need to be initialized by calling `component::init_all` function and it needs  information about all components.
 Usually it is used with the `component::parse_metadata` macro.

 ## Example